Herbert Kitchener, 1st Earl Kitchener: Conspiracy theories

 Kitchener's great fame, the suddenness of his death, and its apparently convenient timing for a number of parties gave almost immediate rise to a number of conspiracy theories about his death.
-One in particular was posited by Lord Alfred Douglas (of Oscar Wilde fame), positing a connection between Kitchener's death, the recent naval Battle of Jutland, Winston Churchill, and a Jewish conspiracy.
+One in particular was posited by Lord Alfred Douglas (of Oscar Wilde fame), suggesting a connection between Kitchener's death, the recent naval Battle of Jutland, Winston Churchill, and a Jewish conspiracy.
 Churchill successfully sued Douglas in what proved to be the last successful case of criminal libel in British legal history, and the latter spent six months in prison.
 Another claimed that Hampshire did not strike a mine at all, but was sunk by explosives secreted in the vessel by Irish Republicans.

-General Erich Ludendorff, Generalquartiermeister and joint head (with Paul von Hindenburg) of Germany's war effort stated in the 1920s that Russian communists working against the Tsar had betrayed the plan to visit the Russians to the German command.
-His account was that Kitchener was "[killed] because of his ability" as it was feared he would help the tsarist Russian Army to recover.
+General Erich Ludendorff, Generalquartiermeister and joint head (with Paul von Hindenburg) of Germany's war effort stated in the 1920s that Russian anti-Tsarists had betrayed the plan to visit the Russians to the German command:His mysterious death was the work neither of a German mine nor a German torpedo, but of the power which would not permit the Russian Army to recover with the help of Lord Kitchener because the destruction of Czarist Russia had been determined upon.
+Lord Kitchener's death was caused by his ability.
 In 1926, a hoaxer named Frank Power claimed in the Sunday Referee newspaper that Kitchener's body had been found by a Norwegian fisherman.
 Power brought a coffin back from Norway and prepared it for burial in St Paul's Cathedral.
-At this point, however, the authorities intervened and the coffin was opened in the presence of police and a distinguished pathologist.
+At this point, however, the authorities intervened, and the coffin was opened in the presence of police and a distinguished pathologist.
 The box was found to contain only tar for weight.
 There was widespread public outrage at Power, but he was never prosecuted.